-Young Norfolk Arts is a charitable organisation that provides opportunities for children and young people to create and engage with art and culture across Norfolk.
-What started as the Young Norfolk Arts Partnership between local organisations committed to providing arts opportunities to young people has developed into charitable organisation the Young Norfolk Arts Trust.
+Young Norfolk Arts is a charitable organisation that provides opportunities for children and young people to create and engage with creativity and culture across Norfolk.
+What started as the Young Norfolk Arts Partnership between local organisations committed to providing creative opportunities to young people has developed into charitable organisation the Young Norfolk Arts Trust.
 The Trust champions the rich cultural and artistic heritage of Norfolk and works to ensure that local young people are presented with a multitude of ways to explore it in a way that enriches education and enhances aspirations.

 For 10 days every July, we hold the Young Norfolk Arts Festival (YNAF) – a celebration of creativity and performance by and for young people in Norfolk.